jglatts/Nodemcu-Ajax/README.md

 # Nodemcu-Ajax

-nodemcu server with a small amount of ajax
+Nodemcu server with a small amount of ajax